Driving a minibus

 On the 12 April 2018, the following important information was released on the driving of minibuses:

-The purpose of this guidance is to set out the driver licensing requirements for minibuses.
-It outlines requirements for:
+The purpose of this guidance is to set out the driver licensing rules for minibuses.
+It outlines rules for:

 - those who drive small buses capable of carrying up to 16 passengers (minibuses)